cyprianngolah/WMIS/README.md

 #### Coding Standards ####

-- C# standards as defined by StyleCop
+- C# standards as defined by StyleCop/ReSharper
 - JavaScript standards as defined by JSLint

 #### Database Standards ####